 Proposed rulemaking timeline

-Ecology plans to begin developing the Clean Fuels Program Rule in July of 2021 to implement the Clean Fuel Standard.
-The program will begin Jan.
-1, 2023.
+Ecology announced rulemaking for the Clean Fuels Program Rule in July 2021.
+The program will begin in January 2023.